 - Captures rainwater and allows it to infiltrate, reducing chemical runoff, flooding and erosion

-- Trees and shrubs reduce air and noise pollution as well as flooding and erosion
+- Trees and shrubs sequester carbon, reduce air and noise pollution and help stem flooding and erosion

 - Proximity to open space enhances value of residential properties